Fall Northampton • Around the Show

 How Do They Do It?

 From workshops and demonstrations to fascinating talks, Paradise City keeps your hands, eyes and brain busy.
 Get a glimpse of the technique and thought process behind each piece of art or craft, whether it’s during a formal demonstration or just talking to individual artists.
 It’s one of the many pleasures of this event.

 Plus… The changing installations and large-scale sculpture along the Sculpture Promenade between the Festival Dining Tent and the Exhibition Buildings are catnip for kids, Instagram heaven and full of fantastic decorating ideas for your own gardens.
-Think of how a stone fountain or towering metal and glass sculpture would enhance your winter landscape!
+Think of how a beautiful firepit, stone fountain or towering metal and glass sculpture would enhance your fall/winter landscape!

 Enter to Win a Shopping Spree!

 There’s always a winner, and it could be you.
-Visitors may stop by the Information Tent at any time during the show to place their entry for a drawing in one of the big baskets.
+Visitors may stop by the shopping spree tables at any time during the show to place their entry for a drawing in one of the big baskets.
 The winner will receive a gift certificate for a $250 shopping spree that may be redeemed at an exhibitor’s booth at any Paradise City Arts Festival over the next year.